quixio/quix-samples/python/model/Quix-Lambda/README.md

-# Python Quix lambda
+# Python Quix Lambda

-This is an example of how to transform the data on the fly between Source and Destination.
+This is an example of how to transform data on the fly between source and destination.
-The default implementation just passes data from Source to Destination and print content to console output.
+The default implementation passes data from source to destination and prints content to console output.
 Insert any Python code to transform data on the fly.

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: